metablaster/WindowsFirewallRuleset/docs/README.md

-- Before deploying firewall it is recommended to update system and user programs on target computer including Windows store apps, especially if system is fresh installed because updating later may require to re-load some rules.
+- Before deploying firewall it is recommended to update system and user programs on target computer including Windows store apps, especially if system is fresh installed because updating later may require to reload some rules.

 [Table of Contents](#table-of-contents)